liuqivandy/aKNNO/README.md

 # Function

-akNN uses the PCA matrix in Seurat object as input and return a graph object name as 'akNN'.
+aKNN uses the PCA matrix in Seurat object as input and return a seurat object with an adaptive nearest neighbor graph (name as aKNN) stored in the respective slot

 ```R
 obj <- FindNeighbors_aKNN(obj,